 A taste of Russia

 The Pavilion’s contents are largely Russian in origin.
 Flanking the entrance, elaborate dishes used for the Russian custom of greeting newcomers with bread and salt contribute to this space’s dramatic function.
+A pair of Imperial Glassworks vases with the cipher of Nicholas II and the year 1911 in Cyrillic contribute the Russian atmosphere.
 On top of the piano are photographs of Russia’s last imperial family—Tsar Nicholas II, Tsarina Alexandra, and their children.
 Portraits of other emperors and empresses also look on from areas of the room.

 Two large-scale paintings dominate the Pavilion.
 Together they reflect a major shift in Russia’s artistic expression and national identity over the course of the 19th century.
 The Countess Samoilova and Her Foster Daughter by Karl Briullov, overflowing with rich textures and opulent colors, represents a time when Russia aspired to European tastes and values.
 In contrast, A Boyar Wedding Feast by Konstantin Makovskii embodies the Russian revival style that celebrated Russian culture prior to Peter the Great’s emphasis of Westernization.